The department has finalised the seasonal measures for the 2019-20 BMSB risk season.

 from 1 September 2019 and that arrive in Australian territory by 31 May 2020 (inclusive).

 In preparation for the 2019-20 BMSB season, the department hosted a series of industry information sessions across Australia in April (on the proposed measures) and June 2019, including a webinar for those unable to attend a session in person on the final measures.
 Both information sessions were well received by industry with strong attendance recorded at all events.

-The industry information sessions will be held nationally in early April 2019 and will include a webinar for those unable to attend in person.
-The sessions will be presented by senior representatives from the department and will provide detailed information on the 2019-20 BMSB seasonal measures for stakeholders including vessel masters, freight forwarders, treatment providers, Biosecurity Industry Participants, importers, customs brokers and principle agents associated with importing goods that require increased intervention during the 2019-20 BMSB risk season.
-The sessions will also provide industry with the opportunity to provide feedback and ask questions about the proposed measures.
+The information sessions held in June provided further information on the final 2019-20 BMSB seasonal measures, for stakeholders including vessel masters, freight forwarders, treatment providers, Biosecurity Industry Participants, importers, customs brokers and principal agents associated with importing goods that require increased intervention during the 2019-20 BMSB risk season.
+The information sessions also provided industry with the opportunity to provide feedback and ask questions about the upcoming BMSB risk season.

 Subscribe to industry advice notices

 Keep up to date with the latest information on the 2019-20 BMSB seasonal measures by signing up to our Import Industry Advice Notices.

 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable.

 The Department of Agriculture and Water Resources collects your personal information (as defined by the Privacy Act 1988) in relation to the form for the purposes of registering your attendance at the Industry Information sessions for BMSB seasonal measures and related purposes.
 If you fail to provide some or all of the personal information requested in the registration from, the department will be unable to accept you registration to attend or participate in the information sessions.
 Your personal information will be used and stored in accordance with the Australian Privacy Principles.